Hazard insurance is an important part of most homeowners insurance policies. Learn more about hazard insurance for homeowners in this guide.

 What Does Hazard Insurance for Homeowners Typically Cover?

-- Fire and Smoke Damage: Hazard insurance for homeowners primarily focuses on protecting the physical structure of your residence from specific perils, such as fire and smoke.
+Fire and Smoke Damage: Hazard insurance for homeowners primarily focuses on protecting the physical structure of your residence from specific perils, such as fire and smoke.
 This includes repairs or reconstruction of the home's structural elements like walls, roof, floors, and fixed installations.

-- Theft and Burglary: Hazard insurance for homeowners typically covers repairs to any structural damage resulting from the burglary, such as damaged locks or broken windows.
+Theft and Burglary: Hazard insurance for homeowners typically covers repairs to any structural damage resulting from the burglary, such as damaged locks or broken windows.

-- Vandalism: Hazard insurance for homeowners typically covers the repair of any structural damage due to intentional acts of vandalism.
+Vandalism: Hazard insurance for homeowners typically covers the repair of any structural damage due to intentional acts of vandalism.
 This typically includes protection for both the interior and exterior of the home, including walls, windows, and landscaping.

-- Windstorms and Hail: Hazard insurance for homeowners typically covers the repair or replacement of the roof, windows, and other structural components of the home that are damaged by strong winds, hailstones, or associated debris.
+Windstorms and Hail: Hazard insurance for homeowners typically covers the repair or replacement of the roof, windows, and other structural components of the home that are damaged by strong winds, hailstones, or associated debris.

-- Lightning Strikes: Hazard insurance for homeowners typically covers the repair or replacement of structures, electrical systems, appliances, and personal belongings damaged by a lightning strike.
+Lightning Strikes: Hazard insurance for homeowners typically covers the repair or replacement of structures, electrical systems, appliances, and personal belongings damaged by a lightning strike.

-- Explosions: Hazard insurance for homeowners typically covers the repair or rebuild of the home damage due to explosions from gas leaks, industrial accidents, boiler malfunctions, and other sudden and accidental explosions.
+Explosions: Hazard insurance for homeowners typically covers the repair or rebuild of the home damage due to explosions from gas leaks, industrial accidents, boiler malfunctions, and other sudden and accidental explosions.

-- Water Damage: Hazard insurance for homeowners covers the repair or replacement of structural components of the home, such as floors, walls, and ceilings damaged by sudden and accidental water-related incidents, such as burst pipes, appliance malfunctions, or sewage backups.
+Water Damage: Hazard insurance for homeowners typically covers the repair or replacement of structural components of the home, such as floors, walls, and ceilings damaged by sudden and accidental water-related incidents, such as burst pipes, appliance malfunctions, or sewage backups.
 Note that flood-related water damage is generally not covered by hazard insurance; instead, it is typically covered by a separate flood insurance policy.

 Additional Coverage Options

-- Extended Replacement Cost Coverage: Typically available as an additional option that can be added to homeowners insurance, this type of coverage covers repair or rebuilding costs that may exceed the homeowners policy's limits due to unexpected increases in construction costs.
+Extended Replacement Cost Coverage: Typically available as an additional option that can be added to homeowners insurance, this type of coverage covers repair or rebuilding costs that may exceed the homeowners policy's limits due to unexpected increases in construction costs.

-- Valuable Items Coverage: This type of insurance is commonly available as an additional option that can be added to homeowners insurance.
+Valuable Items Coverage: This type of insurance is commonly available as an additional option that can be added to homeowners insurance.
 It covers loss of higher value items, such as jewelry, art, antiques, and other collectibles, that may exceed the coverage limits of the homeowners insurance policy.

-- Flood Insurance: This standalone policy type typically covers loss resulting from flood damages to the structure of the home, including the foundation, electrical and plumbing systems, HVAC equipment, as well as personal property like furniture, clothing, and electronics.
-Flood insurance is critical for homeowners in high-risk flood areas and may be available through the National Flood Insurance Program (NFIP) or private insurers.
+Flood Insurance: This standalone policy type typically covers loss resulting from flood damages to the structure of the home, including the foundation, electrical and plumbing systems, HVAC equipment, as well as personal property like furniture, clothing, and electronics.
+Flood insurance is important for homeowners in high-risk flood areas and may be available through the National Flood Insurance Program (NFIP) or private insurers.

-What Doesn’t Hazard Insurance for Homeowners Cover?
+What Does Hazard Insurance for Homeowners Typically Not Cover?

-- Floods and earthquakes: These natural disasters are generally excluded and require separate policies through FEMA or private insurers.
+Floods and earthquakes: These events are generally excluded from standard hazard insurance coverage and may require separate policies, which may be available through the National Flood Insurance Program (NFIP) or private insurers.

-- Negligence or intentional damage: Any damage resulting from neglect or intentional acts will likely be excluded under a hazard policy.
+Negligence or intentional damage: Any damage resulting from neglect or intentional acts will likely be excluded under a hazard policy.

 Hazard Insurance vs. Homeowners Insurance